-- advice in interpretation of experimental data
+- Advice in analysis and interpretation of experimental FACS data

-- seminars informing about opportunities, basic principles and recent advances in flow cytometry
+- Seminars informing about opportunities, basic principles and recent advances in flow cytometry

 In the first instance, FCF is open to all members of the medical faculty of RWTH Aachen.
 Depending on utilised capacity scientists from other research institutes are also welcome to use our services.

 How can you benefit from the services of the FCF?

 Flow Cytometry is the gold-standard technology for purification and analysis of cells with complex phenotypes and facilitates research in all priority fields of the medical faculty.
 Technical advances in flow cytometry have set the ground for breakthrough discoveries in cell biology, immunology, molecular medicine and translational medicine.

 The complexity of FACS technology creates hurdles for the individual scientist to make full use of Flow Cytometry.
 The FCF enables use of flow cytometry across disciplines and allows for the purification of highly defined cell populations.

 FCF enables the use of flow cytometry-based working techniques across the boundaries of individual research disciplines on state-of-the-art and excellently maintained equipment.